Axlefublr/studies/CSharpLearning.md

 By using the `GetType()` method, you can see what type something is, but it's not as legible as `int` or `string`, it's `System.Int32` and the like

+By using `typeof()` you can get the "System.Whatever" version of the type, that can be compared nicely with the GetType() thing

 ## Random requires an object

 ```cs